Skip to content

 Clean unwanted data from EFS

 If you've already encountered the issue and want to clean up the unwanted data from EFS, follow the steps outlined below.
+This involves mounting the EFS file system on an EC2 instance and running a script to identify and delete stale data.

 1. First, we need to mount EFS on an EC2 instance to check for stale data.
 You can either mount it on the PM jumphost or create a temporary EC2 instance for this purpose.